Advancing Additive Manufacturing through Deep Learning: A Comprehensive Review of Current Progress and Future Challenges: Challenges and future directions

 DL models usually require a large amount of data.
-However, data generated from AM are not always readily available due to the issues of availability, and quality.
+However, data generated from AM are not always readily available due to the issues of availability and quality.

-\begin{enumerate} \item Data availability: (\textit{i}) \textit{Imbalanced data:} In general, producing abnormal or defective parts is not as frequent as the production of normal or defect-free parts in real AM process which results in the class imbalance problem.
-Augmenting data from the minority class is a common technique to tackle the problem of class imbalance.
-Recently, \cite{Jihoon_chung_Shen_Kong2023_three_player_GAN} proposed a DL-based three-player GAN to solve the issue of class imbalance in AM which shows better performance than most of the existing methods. (\textit{ii}) \textit{Incomplete data}: Due to the technical difficulties or sensor failures, it is possible that some of the sensor readings are missing in a specific crucial time interval during AM process monitoring which might affect the decisions of process optimization.
-In these scenarios, DL-based data imputation methods, such as autoencoders, generative models, etc. (e.g., \cite{Li_Shi_Liu2023_data_imputation}), could be explored to find patterns from the existing sensor measurements and intelligently fill the missing measurement.
-Again, to address the incomplete data issue, \cite{Williams_Meisel_Simpson_McComb2019design_repository_manufacturability} initialized the effort of utilizing readily-available online design repositories (i.e., GrabCAD, Thingiverse, etc.) which could be a good starting point for further exploration
+\begin{enumerate} \item \textbf{AM Data availability:} (\textit{i}) \textit{Imbalanced data:} Imbalanced data is a common issue in AM processes, where producing defective parts is less frequent than defect-free ones.
+Current literature, such as \cite{Chen_Guo2023_DCGAN-CNN_porosity_prediction_LMD_unbalanced}, \cite{Tan_Huang_Liu_Li_Wu2022}, and \cite{Kim_Lee__Yoo2023_time_series_augmentation_StyleGAN}, have utilized GAN-based models to augment minority class samples to tackle the problem of class imbalance.
+There is room for further improvement to enhance the performance of these models.
+Recently, \cite{Jihoon_chung_Shen_Kong2023_three_player_GAN} proposed a DL-based three-player GAN to solve the issue of class imbalance which shows better performance than most of the existing methods.
+Their method was demonstrated using both AM surface defect data \citep{Jihoon_chung_Shen_Kong2023_three_player_GAN} and generalized spectral sensor data \citep{chung_saimon2024imbalanced_glyco_data}. (\textit{ii}) \textit{Incomplete data}: Due to technical difficulties or sensor failures, it is possible that some of the sensor readings may be missing in a specific crucial time interval during AM process monitoring which might affect the decisions of process optimization.
+In these scenarios, DL-based data imputation methods, such as autoencoders or generative models, could be explored to find patterns from the existing sensor measurements and intelligently fill in the missing measurements \citep{Li_Shi_Liu2023_data_imputation}.
+Again, to address the incomplete data issues, \cite{Williams_Meisel_Simpson_McComb2019design_repository_manufacturability} initialized the effort of utilizing readily-available online design repositories (e.g., GrabCAD, Thingiverse) which could be a good starting point for further exploration.